 After a big improvement in 2018, new data shows China’s war on air pollution is slowing down.
-Investigating the difference of China air quality in 2019 and 2018, A Smart Air analysis of 2019 PM2.5 data for China’s 15 largest cities found that more than half saw worse air quality in 2019 than in 2018.
+A Smart Air analysis of 2019 PM2.5 data for China’s 15 largest cities found that more than half saw worse air quality over 2018.

-Maps comparing average PM2.5 in December 2018 to December 2019 show a general increase in PM2.5 across the country, especially in southern China, suggesting that China’s air quality in 2019 is worsen.
+Maps comparing average PM2.5 in December 2018 to December 2019 show a general increase in PM2.5 across the country, especially in southern China.

 These Cities Saw Cleaner Air

 Beijing’s PM2.5 have dropped by 10.7% in 2019, reaching half of what it was back in 2014.

 Beijing’s improvement suggests that the 2013-2017 Clean Air Action Plan has had an effect.
 However, the improvement seems to go even farther back, since data stretching back to 1998 shows improvement even in the decade before the action plan.

 However, Beijing’s progress is slowing down.
 Beijing cut 16 micrograms in 2017, 10 micrograms in 2018, and just 5 micrograms in 2019.
 This could be a sign that the easiest fixes have already been made and that the remaining fixes may be harder to execute.

 One of China’s most important automobile manufacturing hubs, Guangzhou has moved to make cars on its streets greener.
 By 2020, the city plans to replace all gasoline-fueled buses with pure electric buses and encourage more electric vehicles by lowering purchase and maintenance prices, as well as increase charging stations.

 These Cities Saw Worse Air